Lodi, Lombardy: Cuisine

 The gastronomy of Lodi is primarily characterized by dairy products.
 The most renowned among the local cheeses is the Grana Padano PDO.
 Another version of grana cheese, called Tipico Lodigiano PAT, is produced, directly derived from the traditional processing of Granone Lodigiano, now extinct.
 This ancient product, considered the "progenitor" of all grana cheeses, had distinctive characteristics: its color was yellow due to the addition of saffron to the paste; moreover, as it was not pressed, it expelled whey during aging, forming the characteristic "tear".
 Fresh grana cheeses are cut in half and scraped with a special tool: this technique yields very thin flakes known as raspadüra.
 Other typically Lodi cheeses include mascarpone PAT and pannerone PAT, both made with cream.
 Frittate, soups, and salumi are other specialties; there are also numerous typical desserts, such as the Tortionata PAT, Amaretti Fanfullini, and Gnam-gnam.

 Events

 The "Festival of the Seven Deadly Sins", promoted by the municipality, consisted of seven editions held each spring from 2003 to 2009, attracting over visitors for each event.
 Each of the seven editions featured cultural events, debates, exhibitions, and workshops dedicated to one of the seven deadly sins of Western philosophical tradition.
 In subsequent years, the event was replaced by the "Human Behaviors" festival (2010-2015) and the "Generating Future" festival (2016-2017).

 Since 2010, the "Ethical Photography Festival" has been held every autumn in the city, one of the most significant documentary photography exhibitions on an international scale.

-Human geography
+Traditions and folklore

+The Feast of Saint Bassianus

+On 19 January each year, the patronal feast of Saint Bassianus is celebrated.
+Religious celebrations begin the previous evening in the Cathedral, with a diocesan vigil presided over by the bishop.
+The actual feast day begins on the morning of 19 January with a procession of civic authorities from Palazzo Broletto to the Cathedral, accompanied by figures in medieval costumes; in the crypt, where the saint’s relics are kept, official speeches are delivered by the mayor and the bishop.